Transactions and Rolling Back Changes in Core Data with UnitOfWork

 }

-When saving to the transaction’s managedObjectContext succeeds, the changes are effectively propagated to the parent store which has to be saved right afterwards, too.
+When saving to the transaction’s managedObjectContext succeeds, the changes are effectively propagated to the parent store which has to be saved right afterward, too.

 I’d rather have the UnitOfWork throw errors itself instead of using the kind of weird errorHandler.
 But performBlock is executed asynchronously, which is useful, so there’s no deal-breaking, non-blocking way to capture errors of the block and throw them from execute again.